danlhennessy/python_docker_env/README.md

 Repo for creating and testing dockerized stateless applications

-Config files included for deploying to kubernetes
+Config files included for deploying to kubernetes (See Actions => Workflows for automated deployments)

 To run an app locally with automatic tear-down once the app exists/stops running:

 `docker run --rm app`

-To deploy to AKS:
+To deploy to AKS manually:

 - Create an AKS cluster
 - Connect kubectl to the cluster